Some things last the test of time. That includes the rich, 500-year-old Jesuit heritage upon which the College was founded.

 The priority deadline for the arts administration graduate programs is March 15.

-** Please note: due to the many academic, career and home adjustments being made across the country regarding the Coronavirus (COVID-19), we have moved our priority graduate application deadline to April 15.
+** Please note: due to the many academic, career and home adjustments being made across the country regarding the Coronavirus (COVID-19), we have extended our application deadline to June 15.
+Rolling admission will be considered after this date if space is available.
 We hope this affords applicants who are handling difficult transitions ample time to proceed in the admission process. **

 Official transcripts from all previous colleges will be required for admission.
 Transcripts showing proof of an earned bachelor's degree from an accredited college or university must be submitted by the time of enrollment.